sleekapparels-admin/sleekapparels/.qoder/repowiki/en/content/Database Design/Enums and Utility Types.md

 The utility types (`InsertData<T>` and `UpdateData<T>`) offer powerful abstractions that simplify database operations while maintaining strict type safety.
 The relationship interfaces enable efficient data modeling with nested associations, reducing query complexity and improving application performance.

-Recent enhancements have significantly strengthened the type safety of the system through the introduction of `env.d.ts` for environment variable typing, `deno.d.ts` for Deno runtime functions, and the enabling of strict mode in `tsconfig.json`.
-These additions provide compile-time validation for configuration and serverless function execution, preventing common deployment issues.
+Recent enhancements have significantly strengthened the type safety of the system by properly updating the environment variable type declarations in `src/vite-env.d.ts`.
+This change resolves TS2339 errors and eliminates redundant type definitions while maintaining type safety for Vite's environment injection system.
+The updated type declarations properly augment the ImportMeta interface with ImportMetaEnv, ensuring that all environment variables are type-safe and accessible throughout the application.

 This dual-layer approach—combining database constraints with TypeScript type definitions—creates a robust system that prevents data corruption while providing excellent developer experience.
 The extensive use of helper functions and validation utilities further enhances productivity by providing type-safe, pre-built solutions for common database operations.